Human Rights Policy and Procedures

 The AVP (DHR) will provide a written report, annually, to the President regarding the numbers, types and

-outcomes of inquiries, concerns, disputes and complaints under this Policy in the preceding year.
-In turn, the
+outcomes of inquiries, concerns and complaints under this Policy in the preceding year.
+In turn, the President will

-President will release the report to the University community.
-Statistics for the report, or for other purposes,
+release the report to the University community.
+Statistics for the report, or for other purposes, may be derived

-may be derived from confidential records, but will be reported so as to maintain the anonymity of persons
+from confidential records, but will be reported so as to maintain the anonymity of persons named or otherwise